MSU apologizes after photo of Hitler appears on scoreboard before game

 Photos and video posted to social media showed the photo of Hitler on the scoreboard.

-The university said it acme from a third-party source, and we've learned it was part of general knowledge trivia that they played before the game.
+The university said it came from a third-party source, and we've learned it was part of general knowledge trivia that they played before the game.

 One of the questions asked where Hitler was born.